 Special Municipal Constable

-Special Municipal Constables (SMCs) play an important role in VicPD as Community Safety Officers and Jail Guards.
-SMCs are usually hired into an auxiliary pool, from which we hire for full-time positions.
+Special Municipal Constables (SMCs) play an essential role within the Victoria Police Department (VicPD), working as both Community Safety Officers and Jail Guards.
+SMCs are recruited into an auxiliary pool, with the potential for full-time positions.

 - Use of Force